DhafinFawwaz/rhizosphere-wastewater/README.md

 QIIME 2.
 It provides:

 - Inspection of basic metadata
-- Viewing of complex web-based visualizations
+- Viewing of complex web-based taxonomys
 - Inspection of provenance

-This interface uses the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) to "hoist" the contents of a `.qzv`'s `/data` directory into the interface allowing relative links within a visualization to work via standard HTTP requests.
+This interface uses the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) to "hoist" the contents of a `.qzv`'s `/data` directory into the interface allowing relative links within a demux to work via standard HTTP requests.

 To host the app locally, first install the dependencies (while in root of the repo):